 - i.
 Cableways shall be completely separated from electrical power installations by a distance of 50 mm plus an earthed metal fillet. - ii.
 Cables should be enclosed within conduit or trunking. - iii.
 All installations, fixtures, fittings and structures disturbed during the installations must be reinstated to their original conditions. - iv.
-Metal trunking shall be utilized; and other options can only be used where enviromental condition dictates.
-Trunking size of a minimum of 50mm X 150mm dimension will be used. - v.
-All cables between MCDA buildings must be installed in ducting that complies with or is part of the approved Infrastructure plan.
+Metal powdered coated trunking shall be utilized; and other options can only be used where environmental condition dictates.
+Metal powdered coated trunking size of a minimum of 50mm X 150mm dimension will be used. - v.
+All cables between MCDA buildings must be installed in ducting that complies with or is part of the approved Infrastructure plan in line with Fibre optic standard. - vi.
+Where set ceilings are used, sufficient easily removable ceiling access panels must be installed to allow future cable installation and removal.